cosmos/cosmos-sdk/UPGRADING.md

 #### Textual sign mode

-A new sign mode is available in the SDK that produces a better human readable output, currently only available on Ledger devices but soon to be implemented in other UIs.
+A new sign mode is available in the SDK that produces more human readable output, currently only available on Ledger devices but soon to be implemented in other UIs.

 :::tip